Context-sensitive WebHelp responsive system

 For more information about the

-element is not declared in the DITA map or DITA topic (as described above), theid
+resourceidelement is not declared in the DITA map or DITA topic (as described above), theidattribute that is set on the topic root element is mapped into theappContextelement.

 There are two ways of implementing context-sensitive help in your system: